New to Therapy FAQs

 You not only share your pain and trials with your therapist but also celebrate wins together.

-Please know this - research shows that long-term and effective treatment of mental and emotional problems does not rely solely medication.
+Please know - research shows that long-term and effective treatment of mental and emotional problems does not rely solely medication.
 Medication alone tends to give temporary relief or mask the symptoms.
-Meaning, the underlying root causes of distress are not addressed.
+Meaning, the underlying root causes of distress is still distressing.
 For long term relief and management, therapy is often paired with medication (long term or short term) and generally leads to more powerful and long lasting healing.

 Relationships also can go through a change.
 As you effect change in yourself, those around you may have difficulty adjusting to your new way of being.
 Even when we are moving towards healthier interactions there is resistance to change.
 It’s natural and expected.